 Come to think of it, MarkUp.io and Webflow were kinda made for each other, don’t you think?
 Check out this tutorial to see how Webflow users are using MarkUp.io.

 While this might be the most popular destination in the world for creating websites, there have been a lot of companies building front-end platforms on top of WordPress.
 Two such platforms that are growing in popularity, especially among MarkUp.io users, are Elementor and Divi.
-The former recently acquired Jerusalem-based startup Strattic and raised $50 million in capital last year.
+The former recently acquired Jerusalem-based startup Strattic and raised $50 million in capital in 2021.
 I also had the chance to speak with their Chief Evangelist, Ben Pines, the other week, discussing their company’s rise as a front-end framework to WordPress.
 Just as we’ve seen Divi and Elementor take flight with MarkUp.io users, we expect to see more sites coming into MarkUp.io from the world of WordPress in the months ahead.